draegtun/rebol-GatherTake/Readme.md

 * Yet make it work r2 & r3 compatible

+* Lesson on working around caveats (see next bit)

+## Caveats

+* Rebol3 comes with a *take* function

 ## See Also

 * collect/keep functions from Power-mezz: http://www.rebol.it/power-mezz/mezz/collect.r

-* Different approach used
+* Different approach used collect/keep & gather/take

-* Pro & Cons of approaches?
+* Pro & Cons of different approaches?